ziul-bio/bash_Unix_Conda/conda_enviroments_setup.md

 ```bash
 echo 'PATH=/home/nome_do_usuário/miniconda3/bin:$PATH' >> ~/.bashrc
 ```
-This command will wright into the file .bashrc the path to activate the base.
+This command will write into the file .bashrc the path to activate the base.

 #